Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in non-Standard Cosmology

 \subsection{Scalar field dominated scenario}

-Although at the level of cosmological background, a fast oscillating scalar field around the minimum of its potential behaves as a system of non-relativistic particles, i.e. (MD epoch), on small scales (of the order of the de Broglie wavelength associated to the scalar field), there is a different behaviour than a MD universe.
-In particular, a quantum pressure effect is expected due to the Heisenberg's uncertainty principle, at small scales \citep{Schunck:2003kk}.
-This can help to stabilize structures and avoid the direct collapse to PBHs.
+Although at the level of cosmological background, a fast oscillating scalar field around the minimum of its potential behaves as a system of non-relativistic particles, i.e. (MD epoch), on small scales (of the order of the de Broglie wavelength associated with the scalar field), there is a different behavior than an MD universe.
+In particular, a quantum pressure effect is expected due to Heisenberg's uncertainty principle at small scales \citep{Schunck:2003kk}.
+This can help to stabilize structures and avoid the direct collapse of PBHs.
 It is well known that this quantum pressure generated by the scalar field (inflaton or a moduli field) would make it possible to form structures such as soliton-like structures due to the Bose-Einstein condensation \citep{Padilla:2021zgm, Hidalgo:2022yed,Padilla:2023lbv}.
 Furthermore, it was also shown that this quantum force can lead to the formation of similar CDM-like structures with a central soliton \citep{Dawoodbhoy:2021beb}.
-In this section we consider the idea of including this quantum pressure effect, closely following \citep{Padilla:2021zgm, Hidalgo:2022yed,Padilla:2023lbv}, and we mention under what circunstances we could have the formation of PBHs.
+In this section, we consider the idea of including this quantum pressure effect, closely following \citep{Padilla:2021zgm, Hidalgo:2022yed,Padilla:2023lbv}, and we mention under what circumstances we could have the formation of PBHs.

 After horizon crossing, it is expected that the structures relax through a violent relaxation mechanism and form CDM-like structures.
-If these configurations are massive enough, their size could be equal or smaller than the Schwartzschild radius associated with the structure, so these configurations should collapse and form PBHs with a mass equal to Eq.\,\eqref{mass} (but with $\gamma^{\rm (MD)}$ instead of $\gamma^{\rm (RD)}$).
+If these configurations are massive enough, their size could be equal to or smaller than the Schwarzschild radius associated with the structure, so these configurations should collapse and form PBHs with a mass equal to Eq.\,\eqref{mass} (but with $\gamma^{\rm (MD)}$ instead of $\gamma^{\rm (RD)}$).
 The condition in terms of the density contrast sets the minimum amplitude for collapse as \citep{Padilla:2021zgm}